steve02081504/ps12exe/docs/README_EN.md

 # ps12exe

-## WARNING
+> [!WARNING]

-Do not to compile scripts from unverified sources, there's possibility that ps12exe might download and execute malicious script during the compile time.
+> Do not to compile scripts from unverified sources, there's possibility that ps12exe might download and execute malicious script during the compile time.

 ## ToDos